- Expand Your

 -

-you should necessarily embrace every idea you encounter,
+- I don't say you should necessarily embrace every idea you encounter, because maybe some of

-why they can't work or won't work, or are too cost
+them have some very good reasons why they can't work or won't work, or are too cost

 prohibitive for your department.